Student

 Team Members: Jerry Chen (Stern ‘25) and Juntao Xu

 Jerry Chen and Juntao Xu are both two-time immigrants, both immigrating to Canada at a young age and then to the United States in their teens.
 The two friends with mirrored paths met in Canada at a networking event.
-Jerry took a two-hour train ride to the event and Juantao was in the area in Toronto after they both decided to attend the event on a why-not decision.
+While Jerry took a two-hour train ride to the event, Juntao was already in the area in Toronto, after they both decided to attend the event on a why-not decision.

-Jerry and Juntao were a match made in entrepreneurial heaven.
-Juntao, from an early age, knew that he always wanted to be an entrepreneur and Jerry, had an idea that he was ready to launch.
+The pair prove to be a match made in entrepreneurial heaven.
+Juntao had known from an early age that he wanted to be an entrepreneur, and Jerry had an idea that he was ready to launch.

-In Jerry’s sophomore year, he participated in four mentorship programs.
-All four programs were riddled with frustrating problems – long match times, poor fit, lack of preparation, and too little resources for both mentor and mentee.
-Although great conceptually, Jerry felt much could be addressed in practice.
-With Juntao’s eagerness and experience in entrepreneurship, they began their journey to create Latte.
+In Jerry’s sophomore year, he participated in four mentorship programs that were all riddled with the same frustrating problems: long match times, poor fit, lack of preparation, and too little resources for both the mentors and mentees.
+Although student mentorship programs were appealing conceptually, Jerry felt much could be done to improve how they were executed in practice.
+With Juntao’s eagerness and entrepreneurship experience, they began their journey to create Latte.

 In your own words, how do you describe Latte and its mission to someone new for the first time?